kontentino/eslint-config-kontentino-react/README.md

 Eslint config plugin for applications using ReactJS syntax

 ## Installation
-`$ npm install --save-dev eslint-config-kontentino-react`
+`$ npm install eslint eslint-plugin-react babel-eslint eslint-config-kontentino-react —save-dev`

 ## Usage
 To your `.eslintrc` file you have to add: